syncfusion-content/blazor-docs/blazor/getting-started/license-key/licensing-faq.md

 # Syncfusion Licensing FAQ

-## How to upgrade from Trial version after purchasing a license
+## How to upgrade from trial version after purchasing a license

 To upgrade from trial version, there are two possible solutions.